rjmsecurity/ontologia/CompTIA A+ 1002/1.9 Unix commands/chmod.md

 - `chmod u+x script.sh` means the owner (`u`) is now allowed (`+`) to execute the file (`x`)
 - also from experience I know `chmod a+x` is the same as `chmod +x`

-- `chmod 744 script.sh` sets the owner's permissions to `7`, the group associated with the file to `4`, and everyone else not part of the user or group to `4`
 \# | Permission | r w x
 -- | - | -
 0 | none | - - -